Implications of gauge freedom for nonrelativistic quantum electrodynamics

-Note that minimal-coupling is not synonymous with any one gauge, and in particular it is not synonymous with the Coulomb-gauge despite that the Coulomb-gauge Hamiltonian is often called the minimal-coupling Hamiltonian.
+Note that minimal coupling is not synonymous with any one gauge, and in particular it is not synonymous with the Coulomb gauge despite that the Coulomb gauge Hamiltonian is often called the minimal coupling Hamiltonian.
 This point is discussed in more detail in Sec.~\ref{minc2}.
-From Eqs.~(\ref{enH}), (\ref{min0}), and (\ref{min0b}) we then obtain
+From Eqs.~(\ref{enH}), (\ref{min0}), and (\ref{min0b}) we obtain

-This defines the arbitrary gauge Hamiltonian $H_\alpha$, which coincides with the one derived in Refs. \cite{stokes_gauge_2019,stokes_ultrastrong_2019,stokes_uniqueness_2019}.
-The CCR algebra giving Eqs.~(\ref{co1}) and (\ref{co2}) provides an algebraic representation of differentiation, implying that
+This defines the arbitrary gauge Hamiltonian $H_\alpha$, which coincides with the one derived in Refs. \cite{stokes_gauge_2019,stokes_ultrastrong_2021,stokes_uniqueness_2020}.
+The canonical commutation relation (CCR) algebra, Eqs.~(\ref{co1}) and (\ref{co2}), yield

 This shows that the ansatzes in Eqs.~(\ref{min0}) and (\ref{min0b}) are self-consistent, because they are re-obtained using the Heisenberg equation.
 It is a straightforward exercise to verify that $H_\alpha$ does indeed yield the correct Maxwell-Lorentz system of equations for {\em any} choice of gauge $\alpha$.